 Documentation of Koyi Rai

-This deposit consists of audio recordings with transcriptions of speakers of Koyi Rai, spoken in Kathmandu, Nepal, resulting from fieldwork conducted between April 2004 and November 2007.
+This collection consists of audio recordings with transcriptions of speakers of Koyi Rai, spoken in Kathmandu, Nepal, resulting from fieldwork conducted between April 2004 and November 2007.

 Kohi Rai is a Tibeto-Burman language of the Kiranti group and is spoken in Eastern Nepal, along the Dudhkosi river.
 The number of speakers is unknown, but estimated to be around 300 (Hansson 1991).